You must apply online for an entry visa before travelling to Barbados if you are a citizen of any country or territory listed below:

 🇸🇾 Syrian Arab Republic

-[1] No entry visa required for citizens of the Republic of Haiti with an official and diplomatic passport, or with indefinite leave to remain in the United Kingdom of Great Britain and Northern Ireland, or with permanent residency in the United States of America, Canada or a country within the Schengen Area.
+Haitian citizens: No entry visa is required for citizens of Haiti with an official and diplomatic passport, or an ordinary passport with either (a) indefinite leave to remain in the United Kingdom; or (b) permanent residency in the United States, Canada, or a country within the Schengen Area.

 If this applies to you, remember to bring your U.S. green card when travelling to Barbados, as you are required to furnish proof that you are exempt from the requirement to obtain an entry visa.